OpenRockets/web-dev-error-solutions/errors/general/overcoming-mongodb-s-too-many-queries-in-a-cursor-error/README.md

+# 🐞 Overcoming MongoDB's "Too Many Queries in a Cursor" Error

 This document addresses a common performance issue in MongoDB related to cursor management: the "Too many queries in a cursor" error.
 This error typically arises when an application performs many operations (e.g., `find`) on a cursor without properly closing it, leading to resource exhaustion on the MongoDB server.